tejaswinii16/Common-Lung-Disease-Detection/README.md

-# AI PROJECT PNEUMONIA DETECTION
+# Common Lung Diseases Detection

 Artificial Intelligence project on: Pneumonia detection in chest X-ray images using an e ensemble of deep learning models